Fava Bean, Aprovecho Select (Organic)

 The legendary fava!
 The biggest fava bean seed we have ever seen and the taste is delicious.
 The giant plants yield heavily with pods containing four big green seeds each.
 The young leaves and shoots also make a delicious salad green.
 Nearly lost forever, or at least from commerce, this fava bean is one of the best and it was difficult tracking it down.
 We searched for years and found only two people that had any seed left.
 These last two sources were our friends Taylor Zeigler of Eugene, Oregon and Heike-Marie Eubanks of Myrtle Point, Oregon, two paragons of the Oregon seed saving scene.
 Selected for hardiness and flavor by Ianto Evans at Aprovecho Research Center in Cottage Grove, Oregon.
 Both Ianto and Aprovecho are pillars of the permaculture and appropriate technology movement.
 It is a delight to have this fava bean in our catalog.

-Collect seed from pods that are fully dry.
-Shell by hand or by dancing, winnow to clean if necessary.
+Harvest seed from pods that are fully dry.
+Shell by hand or by dancing on the dry pods, winnow to clean.
 Test for dryness with a hammer – dry beans shatter, moist beans squish.
-When seeds are dry, freeze to kill weevils.
-Fava beans cross-pollinate; isolate from other Fava varieties by 500 ft or more for seed purity.
+Once seeds are clean and dry, freeze to kill weevils.
+Fava beans cross-pollinate; isolate from other varieties by a minimum of a ¼ mile to guarantee seed purity.